Consensys/quorum/docs/permissions.md

 }
 ```
 #### quorumNodeMgmt.proposeNodeActivation
-API for proposing a activating a deactivated node for deactivation.
-The node must be `Approved` state and there should be at least one voter account present at network.
+API for proposing activation of a deactivated node.
+The node must be in `Deactivated` state and there should be at least one voter account present at network.
 * Input: enode to be activated, transaction object
 * Output: Status of the operation
 * Example: